SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 		transform: [ :selectedPoint | selectedPoint asString ]
 ```

-Now the behavour of the presenter is error-free.
+Now the behavior of the presenter is error-free.

 Suppose that we do not like to merely show the selected point in the text, but that we like to show the distance of the selected point to the origin of the coordinate system.
 In the traditional way, the method `connectPresenters` would look like this: